seanome/seanome.org/content/why-ocean.md

 *Microbes are single-family homes; animals are bustling cities.*

 Seanome focuses on ocean animals (rather than microbes) because of the emergent properties in complex organ systems.
 Animal bodies are like cities, requiring municipal-wide waste management (lymphatic system), communication mechanisms (nervous system), and defense (immune system), while microbes are like single-family homes.
-Studying octopus brains, clam shells, and jellyfish neurons reveals *systems‑level* blueprints for regeneration, longevity, and materials science that single‑cell life can’t teach us.
+Studying octopus brains, clam shells, and jellyfish neurons reveals *systems‑level* blueprints for regeneration, longevity, and materials science that single‑celled life alone can’t teach us.

 ### An untapped trillion-dollar frontier